 Similar to the Flight of the Angel, the Eagle also flies from the Campanile to the San Marco stage.
-For this 2018 edition, a major surprise event has been planned by Renzo Rosso.
+For the 2018 edition, a major surprise event was planned by Renzo Rosso.
 This Carnevale activity is very recent and only started in 2012.
-In the past, the eagles have mainly been women, with the exception of Saturnino, a famous electric bass player, in 2016.
-In 2017, the honour went to Melissa Satta, an Italian television star.
+In the past, the eagles have mainly been women.
 The flight is planned at 12 o’clock, but the name of the Eagle is usually kept secret until a few days before the event.

 Svolo del Leone